nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

-- create the patch with `mkpatches`, it should create a `patches` directory in the port containing the patch and an original file that you can remove with `mkpatches -c`.
+- create the patch with `mkpatches`, it should create a `patches` directory in the port containing the patch and an original file removed with `mkpatches -c`.

 		# find patches/*
 		patches/patch-Makefile